System Behaviour Description Language

 output.sbdl: Name of a output file.

-Because aggregate is the default mode of the SBDL compiler, and STDOUT is the default output, the command above can be simplified to the following:
+Because compile is the default mode of the SBDL compiler, and STDOUT is the default output, the command above can be simplified to the following:

 sbdl -R input-file input-dir

-Importantly, the aggregated output can then be used as an input for further SBDL compiler modes, to simplify further invocations and also avoid repeating the aggregation process.
+Importantly, the compiled output can then be used as an input for further SBDL compiler modes, to simplify further invocations and also avoid repeating the aggregation process.

 Generate Model Diagram

 Most invocations of the SBDL compiler follow the same form.
-The aggregate inputs example demonstrated this form; this section shows a variation of that form for generating an aspect diagram.
+The compile inputs example demonstrated this form; this section shows a variation of that form for generating an aspect diagram.

 sbdl -m aspect-diagram output.sbdl -o aspect-diagram-output.png

-The mode switch has been changed to specify ‘aspect-diagram’ and the output file has been adjusted to the desired PNG target. ‘output.sbdl’ is used (from the previous aggregate command) as input.
+The mode switch has been changed to specify ‘aspect-diagram’ and the output file has been adjusted to the desired PNG target. ‘output.sbdl’ is used (from the previous compile command) as input.

 Templating Output